 The leaders listed include the late Sen. Frank Lautenberg (D-N.J.); Sen. Chuck Schumer (D-N.Y.); Sen. Dianne Feinstein (D-Calif.); Sen. Barbara Boxer (D-Calif.); Sen. Mark Levin (D-Mich.); Sen. Richard Blumenthal (D-Conn.); Chicago Mayor Rahm Emanuel; former New York Mayor Michael Bloomberg; attorney and pundit Alan Dershowitz; Boston developer John Rosenthal, who founded the group Stop Handgun Violence; Dan Gross, President of the Brady Campaign to Prevent Gun Violence; and Max Nacheman, the former executive director of CeaseFire PA.

-As for the anti-Semitism claim, it might behoove all who protest Nugent’s social media post to focus their angst on President Obama, who signed into law the nuclear accord with Iran which was widely condemned by Israeli Prime Minister Benjamin Netanyahu as a horrific mistake of historical proportions.
+As for the anti-Semitism claim, it might behoove all who protest Nugent’s social media post to focus their angst on the soon-to-be former President Obama, who signed into law the nuclear accord with Iran which was widely condemned by Israeli Prime Minister Benjamin Netanyahu as a horrific mistake of historical proportions.
 While Iran has continued to state its intention to annihilate Israel, there has been nary a peep from the American liberal Jewish community denouncing the existential threat posed to Israel by Obama’s nuclear deal with the world’s largest state sponsor of terror.